cast-org/clusive/GoogleSSOAllAuth.md

    sends a message back to Clusive that the user is authentic,
 3. Clusive sends back to Google, "okay", and asks for an access token,
 4. Google sends back an access token and possibly a refresh token,
-5. Clusive stores the access token somewhere in its database, and uses it going forward as credentials for future requests.
+5. Clusive stores the access token int a `Social application token` (`socialaccount_socialtoken`) in its database, and uses it going forward as credentials for future requests.

 ### Storing Clusive's `client_id` and `secret` in its database [SOLVED]